Department of Biochemistry and Molecular Biology

 East Lansing, MI 48824

-Molecular Genetic and Biochemical Analysis of Photomorphogenesis
+Research: Molecular Genetic and Biochemical Analysis of Photomorphogenesis

 Photosynthetic organisms possess the ability to finely tune their growth and developmental responses to changes in their ambient environment.
-The perception of light and the photomorphogenetic changes that occur as a response to light signals are among the most important adaptive responses of any organism that uses light for carbon fixation.
+The perception of light and the photomorphogenetic changes that occur in response to light signals are among the most important adaptive responses of any organism that uses light for carbon fixation.
 Our long-term research interest is to understand dynamic molecular processes utilized by photosynthetic organisms for adapting to changes in their photoenvironment.
 Biliproteins are light-absorbing pigments involved in both photosynthesis and the regulation of photomorphogenesis in cyanobacteria, algae, and plants.
 In higher plants, the biliprotein phytochromes control many aspects of growth and development, from seed germination through senescence.
 Functional phytochrome photoreceptors depend upon the convergence of two pathways: apoproteins are encoded by nuclear-localized genes, whereas the light-absorbing chromophore is synthesized in plastids (Figure 1).

 Figure 2.
 Cells of the cyanobacterium Fremyella diplosiphon appear brick red in color under green light growth conditions (left) owing to the accumulation of GL-absorbing proteins.
 Under red light growth conditions (right), cells appear blue-green as a result of accumulation of pigments that maximally absorb RL.
 This response is controlled by a phytochrome-like biliprotein photoreceptor RcaE.